XpycTee/ami-client/README.pypi.md

 logoff_resp = await client.logoff()
 ```

-The result will be a dictionary confirming the disconnection:
+The result will be a list of dictionaries confirming the disconnection:

 ```json
 [